Could More Have been Done to Prevent Flood Damage?

 Storm Clouds and Surveys

-Our conveyancing team wanted to find out how the storms and floods had impacted the British public, getting a grip on the hard facts and figures.
+Our Conveyancing Solicitors wanted to find out how the storms and floods had impacted the British public, getting a grip on the hard facts and figures.
 We began with some initial research into the effect of each storm individually, and then as a whole.
-You can see the findings by clicking the image:

-We then went on to survey 500 people to find out the human impact:
+We then went on to survey 500 people to find out the human impact, by asking 3 questions:

 A massive 62% of respondents indicated that they did not think the damage seen could have been avoided.